yogan/notes/windows/setup.md

 ### PowerShell

-- `winget install powershell` to install a recent PowerShell
+- `winget install -s winget powershell` to install a recent PowerShell
 - prompt and keybindings (incl. ^W/^U etc.) are all in `Profile.ps1`
 - follow instructions in `env/PowerShell/Profile.ps1`
 - `^R` requires `fzf`, which is not available via winget